UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 By default, the collection limit is not set (their value is null).

-This limit value can be seen when requesting a collection using [Get collection by ID](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/collection-by-id) method.
+This limit value can be seen when requesting a collection using the [Get collection by ID](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/collection-by-id) method.

 If the limit is not set by the user, then the default limit is actually applied to the collection.